Home

 Mellotron used:

-Craig P. Smith bought his M400 from Mark Dahlgren of Albatross, subsequently utilising it on several projects, not least Eternal Void's instrumental recordings from 1977, finally officially available (admittedly only as downloads).
+Craig P. Smith bought his M400 from Mark Dahlgren of Albatross, subsequently utilising it on several projects, not least Eternal Void's instrumental recordings from 1977, finally officially available (admittedly only on YouTube).
 Moon Sliver is a slightly mixed bag, shifting between lengthy psychedelic experimentation (opener Pirates Puppet), King Crimson-esque progressive rock (The Black Stream), mournful Mellotron solos (Peasant Song), ambient warbling, lurching into full-blown lo-fi space-rock (Sliver itself) and avant-Black Sabbath (Overburden Stone).
 Patchy?
 In places, definitely, but this is the sound of a band finding their feet, although it seems they fell apart before they could make any professional recordings.

 Official site